 - NEVER give any information to any person by phone or computer that you don't know, or whose credentials you have not verified. - Don't open emails from persons you don't know, or companies that you have not established business relationships with. - Regularly scan your computer for ad-ware and spy-ware programs - Update your anti-virus software frequently and disconnect from the internet whenever you are not actively engaged on the web. - Never leave your laptop unattended... theft of laptops is a growing threat on college campuses. - Guard your personal information at all times.
+This includes:

-This includes: - Social security numbers o Bank account information o
+- Social security

+numbers o Bank

+account information o

 Credit card numbers

-- Insurance cards
+- o Insurance cards

-- Driver's license or passport information
+- o Driver's license or passport information

-- School or work IDs
+- o School or work IDs

-- Military IDs
+- o Military IDs

-- Other valuable identifying information
+- o Other valuable identifying information